 (9) Guideline I: Psychological Conditions

-Mental health is often a decisive issue in the adjudicative criteria.
+Mental health is one of the more controversial adjudicative criteria.
 In recent years the guideline has been updated to clarify that seeking mental health counseling is not a disqualifying factor for a security clearance.
 The issue for the government is untreated mental illness, unreliability or dysfunctional behavior.
-If you have received medical counseling for anything other than a spousal, family issue or military service-related issue, you will be asked to provide an “Authorization of Release of Medical Information” which allows your medical provider to answer three questions related to your judgement, reliability and prognosis.
+If you have received medical counseling for anything other than a spousal, family issue, or military service-related issue, you will be asked to provide an “Authorization of Release of Medical Information” which allows your medical provider to answer three questions related to your judgement, reliability and prognosis.

 (10) Guideline J: Criminal Conduct